mgai/nodejs-mastercourse-learning/rest-api-homework-assignment-2/README.md

 * retrieve the full menu items via `GET /items`
 * fill a `cart` with `items` via `POST /carts`
 * place an `order` via `POST /orders` with integration of [Stripe.com Sandbox](https://stripe.com/docs/testing#cards)

+By definition of `logged In`, the following information should be present in the API call request -

+1. `token` in the `header`, which contains the `token ID`.
+2. `email` in the `request query string`, which contains the `user email`, which then is used to compute the `user ID`.

 Once order is placed, `receipt` will be sent to the user via email, with integrationof [Mailgun.com sandbox](https://documentation.mailgun.com/en/latest/faqs.html#how-do-i-pick-a-domain-name-for-my-mailgun-account)